Aspen Skiing Co., Alterra lobby for Xcel’s renewable energy plan

 "Warming threatens Colorado's recreation economy and means snow-based businesses are harder and more expensive to operate," he wrote.
 "Last spring, for example, Aspen hosted the World Cup ski racing finals in March and experienced summer temperatures that left lakes of water in the town park and required race staff to heavily salt the course to keep it frozen."

-A warming climate threatens to make ski resort operators unprofitable if the slopes open later each fall and closer earlier each spring.
+A warming climate threatens to make ski resort operators unprofitable if the slopes open later each fall and close earlier each spring.

 "The challenge for ski resorts is that most run in deficit until spring break, which is crucial because it delivers much of the profit for the season," Schendler wrote.
 "Lose spring and your business fails."

-This winter’s below average snowfall is providing a taste of how predicted climate changes will affect the workforce and economy, Schendler said.
+This winter's below-average snowfall is providing a taste of how predicted climate changes will affect the workforce and economy, Schendler said.
 Colorado Ski Country USA, a state trade association, reported that its 23 members were cumulatively down 13 percent in skier visits through December compared to last season.
-Aspen Skiing Co. was down 20 percent through December after opening slopes late due to insufficient snow.
+Skico was down 20 percent through December after opening slopes late due to insufficient snow.

-“Extrapolating from the experience of a few Colorado resorts, the impact of cancellations on ski industry revenue this year is already easily in the multiple tens of millions (of dollars),” Schendler testified in comments submitted to the utilities commission on Jan.
+"Extrapolating from the experience of a few Colorado resorts, the impact of cancellations on ski industry revenue this year is already easily in the multiple tens of millions (of dollars)," Schendler testified in comments submitted to the PUC on Jan.
 10.

 Schendler said he considers his lobbying for passage of Xcel's plan "the most important thing I'm doing all year."